tytydraco/yessleep/out/I_was_held_hostage_over_Christmas_My_therapist_says_that_talking_about_it_might_help.md

 There are many degrees of “terrible.”

+Dirty Santa looked over at the man with the slicked-back hair, who reached out a trembling hand for a blue bag with orange ribbon.
+He could just reach far enough to stare into it, eyes wide.

+“I’d… I’d like to change gifts,” he whispered.

+Before I could ask what that meant, Dirty Santa had plucked the gift from my hands, done a pirouette, and switched our bags.
+I looked down at the new present.

+‘I’m for an eye!’ read a tag that was tied to an ice pick.

+“You need to play with your toy right now!”
+Dirty Santa chanted in a voice that was an octave too high.

+“No,” I whispered.

+His attitude changed very, very quickly.

+I can’t bring myself to go into the details, but we’ve all popped grapes between our teeth.

+Most of us have never considered what it feels like to be the grape.

+I thought the pain would be unbearable.
+But when I had no choice but to sit and watch what came next, my mind warped under a new threshold of “impossible.”

-In hindsight, I can obviously type with a missing finger.
+In hindsight, I can obviously type with a missing eye.
 I wish that was the worst of it.
-Of course, things were about to get much more painful than the garden shears, but I’ve reached my limit for today.
+Of course, things were about to get much more painful than the ice pick, but I’ve reached my limit for today.
 The valium’s kicking in, and that’s the only way I can sleep at this point.
 I’ll share more later if I can, but this process is extremely painful for me.

 [FB](https://www.facebook.com/P-F-McGrail-181784199029462/)